 The program you are applying to may not even ask you to describe the case that defined you as a nurse.
 The essay prompts they propose could be some variation of “tell me about yourself” or critical thinking nursing interview questions aimed at testing your response to a specific set of parameters.

 However, the question is often asked, so it shouldn’t catch you off guard; it’s also an essay you can easily prepare for.
-If you’ve ever asked yourself what it's like to work with medical school admissions consulting services during application season, a great time to find out is when you’re preparing these components of your application.
+If you’ve ever asked yourself what it's like to work with nursing school admissions consulting services during application season, a great time to find out is when you’re preparing these components of your application.
 Crafting an excellent answer to this question will certainly make your nursing application stand out.

 Check out this video to learn 10 nursing school interview questions & expert sample answers: